 Don’t forget to smile

 A professional picture is not the same as a mugshot.
 Your goal is to appear approachable and personable.
-If you begin an interview with a handshake and big smile you should emulate that same greeting in your profile picture.
+If you begin an interview with a handshake and a big smile, you should emulate that same greeting in your profile picture.

 LinkedIn has become the new version of a first impression.
-Selecting an appropriate picture can make the difference of whether or not an employer wants to select you for the job.
-Follow these 8 do’s and don’ts before clicking upload and you’ll come across as a successful professional.
+Selecting an appropriate picture can make a difference in whether or not an employer wants to select you for the job.
+Follow these 8 do’s and don’ts before clicking upload, and you’ll become a successful professional.